Material Contract definition

 Material Contract means (a) any contract or other agreement, written or oral, of the Borrower involving monetary liability of or to the Borrower in an amount in excess of $1,000,000 per annum, or (b) any other contract or agreement, written or oral, of the Borrower the failure to comply with which could reasonably be expected to have a Material Adverse Effect.

-Material Contract means any of the following Contracts:
+Material Contract means any Contract:

-Material Contract means, with respect to any Person, each contract to which such Person is a party which is material to the business, condition (financial or otherwise), operations, performance or properties of such Person.
+Material Contract means, with respect to any Person, each contract or other arrangement to which such Person is a party for which breach, nonperformance, cancellation or failure to renew could reasonably be expected to have a Material Adverse Effect.